What are fringe benefits? Definition, types & how to create your own package

 One of the main ideas behind fringe benefits is that they make companies look more attractive.
 Benefits appeal to new talent, so advertising the different perks your company has on offer will attract more talent to recruit.

 Beyond traditional health-care plans and pensions, employees nowadays expect a great range of benefits that reflect their changing needs and lifestyles.
 Meeting these expectations will give employers an opportunity to differentiate themselves in a competitive market for talent.

-A well-structured benefits system can help to retain staff by giving them a reason to stick around other than just being paid for doing their job.
+A well-structured benefits scheme can help to retain staff by giving them a reason to stick around other than just being paid for doing their job.

 One of the main reasons you should consider fringe benefits as an employer is the fact that it can help improve your employee’s experience at work.
 Fringe benefits have been proven to alleviate some of the most common causes of stress among employees, such as health care and financial security.